 In June 2021, Ofsted published its review of sexual abuse in schools and colleges.
 It reports that sexual harassment has been normalised in schools, and that schools should assume that every student is impacted by it.

-Ofsted recommends that schools, colleges and multiagency partners act as though sexual harassment is happening even when there are no specific reports.
-They are looking to see secondary schools make a whole-school response and Dignify is here to help schools achieve that remit.
+Ofsted recommends that secondary schools make a whole-school response to address sexual harassment, and Dignify is here to help schools achieve that remit.

 “It is concerning that for some children, incidents are so commonplace that they see no point in reporting them.”